andresporras3423/bookstore-react/README.md

 - Add CategoryFilter component inside BooksList.
 - Add filter state to save the category for the filter.
 - Add filter reducer to update the filter category state.
-- Passing down the dispatch action to update filter from booksList to CategoryFilter.
+- Passing down the dispatch action to update filter from BooksList to CategoryFilter.
-- Created method to update list of books, using the filter, in booksList component.
+- Created a method to update the list of books, using the filter, in the BooksList component.

 # Build with